-Make Windows 7 or 8 Not Require a Password on Wake
+Make Windows 7 or 8 or 10 Not Require a Password on Wake

-Windows 7 or 8 makes the whole thing a lot easier—just head into Power Options in Control Panel, then click the “Require a password on wakeup” on the left-hand side.
+Windows 10, 8, or 7 makes the whole thing a lot easier—just head into Power Options in Control Panel, then click the “Require a password on wakeup” on the left-hand side.
 Hint: you can search Control Panel for “Power Options” or just “wakeup” to get there.

 Then click the “Change settings that are currently unavailable” link…

 Then you can click the “Don’t require a password” radio button, and make sure to Save your changes.